Is it OK to Drink Beer After a Workout or Before Exercise?

 Why are we telling you this?
 Because, if you drink alcohol before or after exercise, these factors will affect your performance and recovery.

-THE EFFECTS OF DRINKING ALCOHOL BEFORE WORKING OUT
+WHAT ARE THE EFFECTS OF DRINKING ALCOHOL BEFORE WORKING OUT?

 Let’s say you had a quick drink after work and are thinking of going to the gym.
 Or, maybe you had a big night but want to keep up with your fitness regime the morning after.
 Generally speaking, it's not a good idea to drink alcohol before exercise.